All photos by the webmaster, except the aerial photo, which is ©Bill Hemmell, LakesRegionAerials.com

 By the afternoon of August 8 construction crews were already hard at work on emergency repairs.
 A 36″ wide regional sewer line that paralleled Lakeside Avenue ran right through the damaged area.
 The flooding had left the line unsupported from below and in imminent danger of failure.
 A rupture to the line would have caused an environmental disaster, as raw sewerage would have poured into the Lake.
 Fortunately, by the following day the line had been secured by the emergency work crews.

 The line, known as the “Meredith Interceptor” carries 500,000 gallons per day and is part of the Winnipesaukee River Basin Program.
-The program was authorized in 1972, construction began in 1976, and the Meredith Interceptor, “a main artery for carrying sewerage from Meredith and points along the southerly shore of Meredith Bay to Weirs Beach”, was completed in 1983.
+The program was authorized in 1972, construction began in 1976, and the final cost was about $70 million, with about $3 million required in annual maintenance.
+The Meredith Interceptor, “a main artery for carrying sewerage from Meredith and points along the southerly shore of Meredith Bay to Weirs Beach”, was completed in 1983.
 The Meredith Interceptor follows alongside the railroad tracks from Lakeside Avenue to the western side of Paugus Bay, then continues onward to Laconia and ultimately to the wastewater treatment plant in Franklin.

 Shortly after the end of the boardwalk, the Meredith Interceptor merges with the Gunstock Interceptor from Gilford in the vicinity of the Endicott Rock Park parking lot.
 A concrete structure marks the exact spot.
 The Gilford Interceptor diverges from Route 3 just before the Aquedoctan stone bridge.
 Passing about 50′ to the north of the bridge, the Gilford Interceptor crosses 5′ deep underneath the Weirs Channel to the grassy area of Endicott Rock Park.